Indianapolis, Indiana, April 4, 1968

 April 4, 1968, Robert F Kennedy gave several speeches in Indiana as he campaigned for the Democratic nomination for President of the United States.
 This young white man, as the United States Attorney General, along with his brother the President, had been thrust into the middle of the civil rights struggle.
 And then his brother was assassinated.

 At Notre Dame he spoke about the Vietnam War, and told the students there that college deferments for the draft discriminated against those who could not afford to attend college, and should be eliminated.
+Contrasting this willingness to speak the truth even when it is unpopular, and might cost votes, makes for a very sad commentary on the state of politics today.

 After speaking about racism at Ball State, an African American student said, “Your speech implies that you are placing a great deal of faith in white America.
 Is that faith justified?”
 Kennedy answered “Yes” and added that “faith in black America is justified, too” although he said there “are extremists on both sides.”
 Before boarding a plane to fly to Indianapolis, Kennedy learned that Martin Luther King, Jr. had been shot.
 On the plane, Kennedy told a reporter “You know, it grieves me. . . that I just told that kid this and then walk out and find that some white man has just shot their spiritual leader.”